MartinNackademin/Frontend1_Portfolio_Website/README.md

 - **Accessibility Improvements**: Ensure full accessibility, including keyboard navigation and improved screen reader support.
 - **Backend Integration**: Add server-side functionality, such as a contact form with email notifications or a database of projects.
 - **SEO Optimization**: Improve search engine optimization for better discoverability on search engines, just for fun.
+- **Sass**: For better styling management with variables, nesting, and reusable styles.